SanicTK2/iidxguide/docs/b_tips.md

 ## Avoid bad playstyles

-### Avoid hunt & peck
+### Avoid hunt & peck method

-Avoid the "hunt and peck" method (moving your hand around and using your index or middle finger to press each key).
+Avoid the "hunt and peck" method - moving your hand around and using your index or middle finger to press each key - commonly referred to as hokuto (北斗) method.
+In western communities this is sometimes referred to as "freestyle" - although the term *freestyle* is ill-defined and misleading - but that's besides the point.

 You will quickly become overwhelmed as you progress to higher levels!
-Yes, there are people who can play level 12's with this playstyle, but that doesn't mean it's an ideal playstyle.
+Yes, there are people who can play level 12's with this style, but that doesn't mean it's an ideal one.
+You will have an immensely difficult time with the game if you don't learn at least one static playstyle.

-### Avoid the "claw" playstyle.
+### Try not to use the "claw" playstyle.

 This is the playstyle where your turntable hand uses ring finger, middle finger, and index finger to hit buttons 1-3.
 New players that come from keyboard-based rhythm games naturally gravitate to this playstyle, as it maps 1:1 to a linear layout on the keyboard (e.g., S D F space J K L).